Hike and Wild Camp on the Isle of Rùm

 Remote Environment: What factors should I consider?

-This trip visits locations which can be considered remote, where the travel time to the nearest medical facility is likely to be over 12 hours, even with outside assistance.
+This trip visits locations that can be considered remote, where the travel time to the nearest medical facility is likely to be over 12 hours, even with outside assistance.
 Outside communications in some locations may be limited.
 An evacuation may require a change of route from the originally planned one and the use of a support vehicle, either privately owned or public transportation by land, air, or water, to reach a point of medical care.
 Additional consideration should be given by and to those with pre-existing medical conditions with specific care needs and should be raised with your host before the trip.
 Those with pre-existing medical conditions should also seek guidance from a health professional prior to traveling.
-Should you experience health issues during your trip you should inform your guide immediately so the proper care can be provided.
-All travelers should have suitable and adequate travel insurance in place to provide cover for potential additional costs.
+Should you experience health issues during your trip, you should inform your guide immediately so the proper care can be provided.
+All travelers should have suitable and adequate travel insurance in place to provide coverage for potential additional costs.

 What can I expect while wild camping?

 You will set up tents provided by your host in remote locations with amazing opportunities for stargazing.
 You will be assisted by your guide to set up camp if you don’t have previous experience.
-Because the campsites are in pristine, wild areas, there are no toilet or shower facilities.
+Because the campsites are in pristine, wild areas, there are no bathroom or shower facilities.
 Expect to go to the toilet outdoors and wash in the (very cold!) sea.
 Your group will be following the leave-no-trace principles of camping as best as possible in the situation, so no waste will be left behind - everything needs to be packed and taken with you.
 This is real wild camping, and while outdoor toileting is all part of a wilderness adventure, it can have a negative impact on the surrounding environment, if not practiced carefully.
 For those who have periods, we have also written a handy guide, to help you manage these while adventuring.

 Can my dietary requirements be accommodated on this adventure?